Zika Virus

 Not recommended

-ZIKV PCR and serology should be performed if congenital infection is clinically suspected (e.g. ultrasound findings suggestive of congenital Zika syndrome) – see below
+Testing should only be considered if congenital infection is clinically suspected (e.g. ultrasound findings suggestive of CZS) – see below

-Suspected or confirmed Zika virus infection in pregnancy and fetal anomaly on antenatal ultrasound (e.g., microcephaly, CNS calcifications, arthrogryposis).
+Suspected or confirmed ZIKV infection in pregnancy and fetal anomaly on antenatal ultrasound (e.g., microcephaly, CNS calcifications, and arthrogryposis).

 Recommended